 Claim Family Benefits

 The Canada Child Benefit (CCB) applies to anyone who has children under 18 years of age and is the primary caregiver for that child (or children).
 In order to receive this benefit you need to file a tax return, even if you have no income to report.
 It is a non-taxable benefit that is paid monthly based on your family’s adjusted net income and the number of children you have.
-On average, families receive about $6,600 in payments annually for each child under six.
+The most that families receive for each child under six is about $6,997 annually.
 The CCB was introduced in 2016 and is a combination of the previous Universal Child Care Benefit, Canada Child Tax Benefit and the National Child Benefit Supplement.

 Claim Student Deductions